 1. Persuasive speaking skills

 Although this skill is typically aligned with sales representatives in a company, it’s one of the most useful tools for any customer service agent.
 That’s because every day your representatives are presented with problems that they must turn into solutions.
 Persuasive speaking is all about understanding your audience and their needs and being able to think laterally and spontaneously.

 It’s not a skill that can be developed overnight, however — instead we suggest investing in online learning to help build the expertise of your team from the ground up.
 Coursera offers an online course called Speaking to persuade: Motivating audiences with solid arguments and moving language.
 It covers how to communicate in a clear, convincing and compelling way to tackle any problems that are presented.
 According to Salesforce, 74% of consumers say they spend more money with a company after having a positive customer service experience, so investing in strong communication skills for your employees will pay back in the long run.

-Invest in a multilingual team
+2. Invest in a multilingual customer service skills

 Depending on the breadth and scope of your customer base, investing in the language skills of your employees could significantly impact the customer experience.
 Promoting international support shows your customers you have all bases covered and are well-prepared for a competitive, global market.
 A 2015 poll by Call Centre Helper found that only a third of customer service centers are able to handle calls in more than one language.
 Babbel for Business has courses in 14 languages, from Portuguese to Russian, with bite-size, industry-specific lessons.

 So if your company provides your customer service department with the tools to learn a new language or to improve their language skills, they’ll be taking steps to set themselves ahead of the competition.
 Similarly, customers who do not feel like their questions or concerns can be addressed due to a language barrier are likely to turn elsewhere.